 - 2.7.1 It is important that priority for accommodation goes to those in greatest housing need.
 However, this does not mean that, in operating a choice based lettings scheme, every property which is advertised will be open to bids from households in all Bands.
-An allocation scheme may include other objectives, such as: - Ensuring a balance between meeting the housing needs of existing tenants and new applicants; - Promoting more sustainable and balanced communities; - The need to meet a Scheme Council's legal responsibilities to homeless and vulnerable applicants, people living in overcrowded and unsanitary conditions and people with an urgent need to move for reasons such as harassment, domestic violence etc. - The need to meet strategic responsibilities, for example in relation to applicants being displaced through the clearance scheme; - Building economically active communities. - 2.7.2 To achieve these objectives, Scheme Councils and Scheme landlords may choose to target a percentages of lettings to applicants in particular Bands or Sub Bands.
-Bands and Sub Bands are described in Section 5.1.1. - 2.7.3 Where such percentage targets are set, they will be published annually on the Property Pool Plus website and at Scheme Partners' offices so that applicants may see what proportion of properties will be allocated to different Bands, helping them to identify how long they might expect to wait before making a successful bid.
+An allocation scheme may include other objectives, such as: - Ensuring a balance between meeting the housing needs of existing tenants and new applicants; - Promoting more sustainable and balanced communities: - The need to meet a Scheme Council's legal responsibilities to homeless and vulnerable applicants, people living in overcrowded and unsanitary conditions and people with an urgent need to move for reasons such as harassment, domestic violence etc; - The need to meet strategic responsibilities, for example in relation to applicants being displaced through the clearance scheme; - Building economically active communities. - 2.7.2 To achieve these objectives, Scheme Councils and Scheme landlords may choose to target a percentage of lettings to applicants Bands or Sub Bands.
+Bands and Sub Bands are described in Section 5.1.1.